-Actions Planned Timescale/ Person Responsible Progress/Comments To maximise the benefit of any legacy from the increase in voluntary activity in the local community Head of Housing & Partnerships On-going meetings scheduled - work with Support Staffordshire on social prescribing Cabinet has approved funding for Support Staffordshire to engage with the Voluntary Sector - project starts 01.12.2020 Work in conjunction with Inspiring Healthy Lifestyles to support individuals and communities to mitigate the impact of Covid-19 Head of Environment On-going - family activity packs have been delivered to households on health and well being Voluntary Groups - Summer Recess SPACE Project given go-ahead Further Development of the MARAC On-Going (PCSCCTV Manager) Staffordshire Police The Community Safety Team (CST) continue preparatory work around the new weekly local MARAC - an area of business which will become key as the lockdown starts to ease and the level of hidden domestic abuse becomes more apparent On track for Weekly MARAC to commence in August 2020 - Complete Establishing a strong link with the Community Vulnerability Hub On-Going (PCSCCTV Manager) CST will be the point of contact for any officers making safe and well calls where they feel that there may be a safeguarding concern.
+Actions Planned Timescale/ Person Responsible Progress/Comments To maximise the benefit of any legacy from the increase in voluntary activity in the local community Head of Housing & Partnerships On-going meetings scheduled - work with Support Staffordshire on social prescribing Cabinet has approved funding for Support Staffordshire to engage with the Voluntary Sector - project starts 01.12.2020 Work in conjunction with Inspiring Healthy Lifestyles to support individuals and communities to mitigate the impact Head of Environment and On-going - family activity packs have been delivered to households of Covid-19 on health and well being Healthy Lifestyles Voluntary Groups - Summer Recess SPACE Project given go-ahead Further Development of the MARAC On-Going (PCSCCTV Manager) Staffordshire Police The Community Safety Team (CST) continue preparatory work around the new weekly local MARAC - an area of business which will become key as the lockdown starts to ease and the level of hidden domestic abuse becomes more apparent On track for Weekly MARAC to commence in August 2020 Complete Establishing a strong link with the Community Vulnerability Hub On-Going (PCSCCTV Manager) CST will be the point of contact for any officers making safe and well calls where they feel that there may be a safeguarding concern.
 The CST will do the necessary re safeguarding be it a referral to the Community Safety Hub or signposting to safeguarding services.
 The Community Vulnerability Hub was mothballed 17 th July 2020.
 Re-established on a smaller scale in November 2020 to assist Clinically Extremely Vulnerable People to register for assistance etc.

 First lockdown - the Community Vulnerability Hub was mobilised within days of the lockdown.
 Following the initial response stage and with the end of Shielding demand had considerably dwindled for this level of intensive support.
 A part time role within the Housing Department has been approved to manage the high level of complex cases that have emerged prior to and during lock-down.
 The Foodbanks have reported no increase in the demand for food and this may be due to the Governments funding of School Meals.
-Moving forward meetings with the voluntary sector have been scheduled bimonthly with the agreement that should there be a spike or local lockdown the groups are willing to remobilise.
+Moving forward meetings with the voluntary sector have been scheduled bi-monthly with the agreement that should there be a spike or local lockdown the groups are willing to remobilise.
 Internally over 50 staff members have supported the hub.

 Second Lockdown - Additional call handlers assigned to support the Clinically Extremely Vulnerable Residents (4,200+) to register for on on-line food delivery slots and low-level support.
 The HOS has established links with Cannock and Hednesford Salvation Army and Rugeley Community Church working in conjunction with Support Staffs are seen to be the emerging "Anchor Organisations" within the District.
-The local list of Vulnerable Residents (inc CEV) had been refreshed (7,000+ residents).
+The local list of Vulnerable Residents (incl.
+CEV) had been refreshed (7,000+ residents).

-Ref No: C4 C4 Risk: The Council's key contractors remain sustainable and continue to provide value for money Risk Owner: I Risk Owner: Head of Environment & Healthy Lifestyles Portfolio: Culture & Sport and Environment & Climate Change Consequences of Risk:

-- Potential for an individual contract failure resulting in a service not being delivered

-- Reputational damage and complaints

-- Financial loss

-• Supporting Recovery - Organisational work stream

-Gross Risk Score (i.e. without controls) Likelihood: 4 Impact: 5 Total Score: 20 - RED Residual/Net Risk Score (i.e. with controls) Likelihood: 4 Impact: 5 Total Score: 20 - RED

-- Regular contact with key personnel for each contractor - Contract management - Any key issues are discussed with Leadership Team and Members as appropriate - Discussions with other authorities who have the same or similar contracts
+Risk Owner: Head of Environment & Healthy Lifestyles Portfolios: Culture & Sport and Environm nent & Climate Change Consequences of Risk: Potential for an individual contract failure resulting in Reputational damage and complaints Financial loss n a service not being de livered Links to Priorities: Supporting Recovery - Organisational work stream Gross Risk Score (i.e. without controls) Likelihood: 4 Impact: 5 Total Score: 20 - Rec Residual/Net Risk Score (i.e. with controls) Likelihood: 4 Impact: 5 Total Score: 20 - Rec Controls in Place Regular contact with key personnel for each contract ctor Contract management Any key issues are discussed with Leadership Tear n and Members as app ropriate Discussions with other authorities who have the sar me or similar contracts